 “A low boron profile has been related with poor immune function, increased risk of mortality, osteoporosis, and cognitive deterioration”

 The current review focuses primarily on boron’s most salient effects on human health, it has been shown that boron has anti-inflammatory anti-oxidant effects, both of which appear to go hand in hand with the development of cancer.
-Boron reduces inflammation and oxidative stress – two things anyone trying to stay healthy should focus on especially in relation to cancer.
+Boron reduces inflammation and oxidative stress – two things anyone trying to stay healthy should focus on, especially in relation to cancer.
 These boronated compounds are now being used in the treatment of several types of cancer, thereby demonstrating significant anticancer effects, hence leaving Boron worthy of further investigation in the development of any cancer healing plan.

 Dr. Forrest Nielsen, of the US Department of Agriculture, Grand Forks Station, was first to discover the probable essential role of boron in human health, particularly bone maintenance.
 Dr. Nielsen proposed that boron also affects cell membrane transport of calcium and thus affects “cell signaling.”

-Where Dr. Nielsen leaves off, Dr. Iris Hall and her co-researchers at the division of medicinal chemistry and natural products, University of North Carolina, set forth to evaluate medical applications of specific boron componds, called amine carboxyboranes.
+Where Dr. Nielsen leaves off, Dr. Iris Hall and her co-researchers at the division of medicinal chemistry and natural products, University of North Carolina, set forth to evaluate medical applications of specific boron compounds, called amine carboxyboranes.
 Their findings are exciting: ‘boron compounds have beneficial medical effects in treating osteoporosis, inflammation, blood lipid disorders, obesity, and even cancer!‘